FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 We prepared the notebook `GeneratingSpectrums` in the `01_Spectrum Generation` folder for this task.

+Here is an example of how to run the notebook from the Mac Terminal command-line:

 ````
 (base) XXXX:RealtimeAudioClassification xxx$ ls
 00_Setup		03_Running